obriencj/obriencj.github.io/source/_posts/2015-10-05-summer-madness.md

 Of course, it was never meant to be.
 She's engaged, and has a very busy life.
-My own situation is a disaster anyway -- single dad, joint custody, etc..
-On top of that, I'm hardly a "catch," so even if she had spare time and weren't in a relationship, I'm way out of my league.
-Makes a mess of my head, as if it weren't enough of one already.
-Limerance it's called, bothersome affliction.
-So I've been dealing with that.
-Trying to distance myself from the place and the woman and the disappointment.
+My own situation is a disaster anyway -- single dad, joint custody, etc. On top of that mess, I'm hardly a "catch," so even if she had spare time and weren't in a relationship, she's way out of my proverbial league.
+The situation makes a mess of my head, as if it weren't enough of one already.
+"Limerance" the affliction is called, bothersome malady.
+So I've been dealing with that; trying to distance myself from the place and the woman and the disappointment.

 TODO: Get over her and find someplace else to hang out.